 At American Career College, our Pharmacy Technician program focuses on preparing you with the technical knowledge and practical skills necessary for positions related to the manufacturing, distribution or support of pharmacy products.

-Choosing the right pharmacy technician school can be a difficult choice.
+Choosing the right pharmacy technician school can be difficult.
 At ACC, we emphasize hands-on training and real-world preparation.
-Train to perform critical tasks to keep pharmacies running smoothly so patients can receive optimal instruction and service.
+Train to prepare and provide prescription medications so patients can receive optimal instruction and service.

 PICK UP THE PACE!
-Want to jump start your career as a Pharmacy Technician?
-Our accelerated pharmacy technician program allows you to earn your college diploma in as little as 9 months.
+Want to streamline your path to becoming a Pharmacy Technician?
+Our accelerated Pharmacy Technician program allows you to earn your college diploma in as little as 9 months.

-This program is taught in a blended format combining online classes and only 2 days a week of in-person instruction.
+This program is taught in a blended format combining online classes with only 2 days a week of in-person instruction.